madgicaltechdom/archive-mysql-db/README.md

 ALTER TABLE cache MODIFY created_at Datetime;
 ```

-5. Run Query:
+6. Run Query:
 - Open your .sql file that contains the SQL code and provide the database name to create the cache/insert table.
 - Right-click on the file then click on the "Run Query" button.
 - Your query will run and successful message you can see in the terminal.
-6. Run the command to show the table
+7. Run the command to show the table

 ```
-SHOW CREATE TABLE cachet;
+SHOW CREATE TABLE cache;
 ```

 Always exercise caution when running SQL queries on databases, especially if you're working with production data.
 It's advisable to test queries on a development or testing environment before applying them to production databases.